collaborationFactory/typescript-refactor/README.md

     ts-old/
     tsconfig.json
     ```
+    If any plugins to be refactored already has tsconfig.json file, delete them.
 3. Run `cplace-ts-refactor` (or on *nix better: `cplace-ts-refactor | tee refactor.log`).
 The old `ts` source files will be copied to `assets/ts-old` for later reference.

 4. See the generated output for `WARN` messages and the **Known Issues** listed below.